a740g/raylib-64/README.md

 ## ASSETS

-- The logo for this project was created by pillaging an awesome ANSI art by [grymmjack](https://16colo.rs/artist/grymmjack).
-I hope he likes it.
-Or better, makes me a new one. 😁
+- The logo for this project was created by [grymmjack](https://16colo.rs/artist/grymmjack)
 - Remaining assets were pull directly from the [raylib repository](https://github.com/raysan5/raylib/tree/master/examples).
-So, the license information there applies.
+So, the license information there applies

 ## HELP NEEDED